Belgians ordered to wear masks in outdoor markets

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BRUSSELS: Belgians will be required to wear facemasks in outdoor markets and busy shopping areas as well as accessible parts of public buildings, Prime Minister Sophie Wilmes said on Thursday.
+BRUSSELS: Belgians will be required to wear face masks in outdoor markets and busy shopping areas, as well as accessible parts of public buildings, Prime Minister Sophie Wilmes said Thursday (July 23).

 In theory, masks were already obligatory inside shops in Belgium, and citizens are supposed to limit their social contacts to a bubble of no more than 15 people per week.